anoduck/Ultimate-Facebook-Scraper/README.md

 *This repository is no longer compatible with the original UFS scraper written by harismuneer.*

-*And the original repository for UFS created by harismuneer is empty.*
+*The original repository for UFS created by harismuneer is empty and the code is now closed source*

+*HarisMuneer still provides access to his source code for payment.*

+*We support keeping code Open Source.*

 ----